GDaames/Python/README.md

-# practicing matrices and linear algebra with python
+# practicing mathematics with python

-a way for me to practice various areas in mathematics by coding python games and puzzles
+a way for me to practice various areas in mathematics including linear algebra by coding python games and puzzles.